 The first time I heard this statistic I was just starting MyNiceTie.com and I wanted to give it something special, something that people could get excited about.
 I wanted to invest my time and money in to something that would make the world a better place.

 It was 2007 and Tom’s Shoes was just getting started.
 If you haven’t heard of his shoes, the idea is that for every pair you buy, he gives one to a poor child – one for one.
 What an amazing idea!
+Except for the local shoemakers, but I digress.
 I wanted to do something similar, but different.
-Obviously, it had to be different because ties won't help the poor much unless they have an interview.
+Obviously, it had to be different because ties won't help the poor the same way that shoes could.

-I wanted it to be something sustainable, something that could change lives, not just wardrobes; I wanted something that would help people rise out of poverty.
-I found what I wanted with KIVA.org.
+I wanted our cause to be something sustainable, something that could change lives, not just wardrobes; I wanted something that would help people rise out of poverty.

 I was introduced to KIVA by the owner of a snow cone shop.
-His customers loved the idea that they could help someone by buying a snow cone.
+His customers loved the idea that they could help someone in need just by enjoying a delicious snow cone.
 He explained that 50% of his revenue is lent (at zero percent interest) to struggling people all over the world.
 When the money is paid back, he uses it just like any other for-profit business does.

 KIVA combines the power of micro-financing and the power of the internet to help alleviate poverty through lending.
 KIVA empowers generous individuals, and companies, to help fund the entrepreneurial efforts of highly motivated people in poverty.
 Some of these people in poverty need as little as 50 dollars to purchase a bike for a delivery business or to purchase inventory.